Published: 13 November 2023

 Inform: Inform is the first phase of the FinOps framework.
 It’s about empowering all stakeholders with the information and understanding that they need to make informed, cost-effective decisions around cloud usage.

 Optimize: Optimize is the next phase of the FinOps framework, and it focuses on discovering opportunities for savings.
-Where can your organization rightsize resources and benefit from discounts based on current usage?
-For example, if you’re running a virtual machine (VM) on a particular node and it’s costing you USD 1 per minute.
-You could save money by moving that VM to another node that costs only USD .08 per minute?
+Where can the organization rightsize resources and benefit from discounts based on current usage?
+For example, if an organization is running a virtual machine (VM) on a particular node and it’s costing USD 1 per minute, teams could save money by moving that VM to another node that costs only USD .50 per minute.

 This is a great opportunity to take advantage of pricing and discounting opportunities, but only if you can apply the correct licensing constraints to the equation to find those licensing savings.
 You wouldn’t want to move to another node and find that your license doesn’t apply and you’re spending four times that of the previous placement.